 Workplace giving is a way for people to give back to their community by way of small, regular donations.
 We can help companies set up regular giving via their payroll system – and many employers like to come on board too!
 Giving Circles are a gathering of like-minded people pooling their money and collectively contributing to a cause of their choice.
 It’s easy and a fulfilling way to affect lasting community change.
 We can help your group start..

-"Our work helps to connect generous people with the local causes which are making a real difference, both now and in the future, enabling strategic giving and strengthening local communities".
+"Our work helps to connect generous people with the local causes and opportunities which are making a real difference.
+We enable strategic giving which is strengthening local communities".

 Whether you give now or later, there are options for how you’d like your giving to impact your community.